-- character borrower integrity and credit history; - capacity repayment capacity of the borrower based on cash flows from operations or other sources of income: - collateral to protect the lender in the event of default and also serve as a secondary source of loan repayment: - capital ability of the operation to survive unanticipated risks; and - conditions intended use of the loan funds, terms, restrictions, etc.
+- character borrower integrity and credit history; - capacity repayment capacity of the borrower based on cash flows from operations or other sources of income; - collateral to protect the lender in the event of default and also serve as a secondary source of loan repayment; - capital ability of the operation to survive unanticipated risks; and, - conditions intended use of the loan funds, terms, restrictions, etc.

-Processes for information gathering, balance sheet and income statement verification, loan analysis, credit approvals, disbursements of proceeds and subsequent loan servicing actions are established and followed.
+Processes for information gathering, balance sheet and income statement verification, loan analysis, credit approvals, disbursements of proceeds, and subsequent loan servicing actions are established and followed.
 Underwriting standards vary by industry and are updated periodically to reflect market and industry conditions.

 By regulation, we cannot have loan commitments to one borrower for more than 15% of our lending and lease limit base.
-As of December 31, 2021, the lending and lease limit base was defined as permanent capital with any applicable adjustments related to preferred stock and any investment held in connection with the sale of loan participation interest.
+Our Association's lending and lease limit base is established by our total regulatory capital.
 Additionally, we set our own lending limits to manage loan concentration risk.
 Lending limits have been established based on loan quality for loans originated by our Association, loans originated outside of our Association, and special lending programs.
 We have adopted an individual lending limit maximum of 14% of lending and lease limit base for our highest quality borrowers.

 We have established internal lending delegations to properly control the loan approval process.
-Delegations to staff are based on our risk-bearing ability, loan size, complexity, type and risk, as well as the expertise and position of the credit staff member.
+Delegations to staff are based on our risk-bearing ability, loan size, complexity, type, and risk, as well as the expertise and position of the credit staff member.
 Larger and more complex loans or loans perceived to have higher risk are typically approved by our loan committee with the most experienced and knowledgeable credit staff serving as members.

 The majority of our lending is first mortgage real estate loans, which must be secured by a first lien on real estate.
-Production and intermediate-term lending accounts for most of the remaining volume and is typically secured by livestock, crops and equipment.
+Production and intermediate-term lending accounts for most of the remaining volume and is typically secured by livestock, crops, and equipment.
 Collateral evaluations are completed in compliance with FCA and Uniform Standards of Professional Appraisal Practices requirements.
 All property is appraised at market value.
 All collateral evaluations must be performed by a qualified appraiser.
 Certain appraisals must be performed by individuals with a state certification or license.